Writing apps are so easy to find. Almost every day there is a new one available.

 However, I found it a little confusing to get started.
 I wasted so much time trying to learn how to use it that I thought my time could be better spent writing.

-I have tried a lot of other programs, but sometimes all the bells and whistles don’t help a lot in getting the words out.
+I have tried many other programs, but sometimes all the bells and whistles don’t help a lot in getting the words out.

 A few weeks ago, I trialed a new book writing program, and perhaps I might try using it for my next book.

 What I liked most about LivingWriter was the overall simplicity.
 It only took me a few minutes to set it up, and I could start writing.

 The other tool that I have been using regularly in recent years for books is Prowritingaid.

 It is much better at checking and giving terrific insights and suggestions to polish and improve my long-form writing.

 I said earlier that this would make for short reading.